 (I’m excited to bring you something of eternal value for your young children.
 Kathie Morrissey of Character Corner has graciously allowed me to share her post here and add some of my own favorite hymns.)

-I often mention singing together as a family because it’s one of my favorite memories of when our kids were all home.
+I often mention singing together as a family because it’s one of my favorite memories of when our kids were all at home.
 We sang with them from the time they were very young, all the way through the teen years.

 Teach Them Young